EngineeringSoftware/predictiverts/README.md

 ./python/model_run.sh test_rank_ekstazi_abs_model apache_commons-validator
 ```

-The eval results will be written to
+The eval results metrics file will be written to
-`data/model-data/rank-model/$project/Ekstazi-Basic(Code,ABS)/results`
+`results/modelResults/$project/Ekstazi-Basic(Code,ABS)/`
 Same for 'Fail-\*' models.

+### Numbers in the paper
+1. The numbers reported in the Table 4: 'best safe selection rate of models that select from subset of Ekstazi' correspond to the 'Ekstazi-subset-best-safe-selection-rate' in the file 'best-safe-selection-rate.json'.

+2. The numbers reported in the Table 5: 'best safe selection rate of models that select from subset of STARTS' correspond to the 'STARTS-subset-best-safe-selection-rate' in the file 'best-safe-selection-rate.json'.

 ## Research